 Order forms must be completed a week in advance and the closing date for collection of completed forms for the following week is Wednesday.
-The box for completed forms for Nursery children is in the Nursery building to the left of the door as you leave the building.
+Please place completed forms in the pink box in the main corridor of the Year 1 and 2 building.
+The box for completed forms for Reception children is in the Early Years building to the left of the door as you leave the building.
 Alternatively, you can download the forms from the Essence Catering website and place your orders online.